nikki2661/GuessThatMess/README.md

 Stroke = set size for drawing path made by user

-SignUpActivity = includes login button, signup button, and takes you to the layout when those buttons are pressed
+SignUpActivity = includes login button, signup button, and takes you to the activity main layout when those buttons are pressed

 SignUpVerify = Verifies you have a valid username and password